ddzunja/NLP-marketing/README.md

 A brief synopsis:

 There is a significant problem in marketing that firms sometimes do not know which visuals trigger consumers' associations with their brand name and how they can alter these associations.
 As a result, the majority end up trying to influence consumers' by erotic content, producing advertisments that many consumers find boring.
 Most importantly, since visual assotiations these ad's are trying to establish are not product-related, this badly affects revenues.
 Our team will try to measure potential consumers' associations with brands.
-We will use a dataset consisting of the results of online survey (Link (Links to an external site.)Links to an external site.) asking people to create a collage out of several photos expressing their associations with a brand name, and to answer some questions regarding their perception of the brand characteristics.
-After potential consumers create collages the survey uses Clarifai API (Link (Links to an external site.)Links to an external site.) to make via CNNs a list of tags corresponding to a particular visual the person used.
+We will use a dataset consisting of the results of online survey asking people to create a collage out of several photos expressing their associations with a brand name, and to answer some questions regarding their perception of the brand characteristics.
+After potential consumers create collages the survey uses Clarifai API to make via CNNs a list of tags corresponding to a particular visual the person used.

 Project's scope: